apranger/degenerates/Trades Record.md

   - Sean trades 2018 1.03, 1.10 and Jamaal Williams for Adam's 2018 5.09, 2018 6.09, 2019 1st, 2020 1st and Robby Anderson
   - Adam trades 2018 1.03, 1.09, 1.10, and 2.05 to Greg for 2018 1.01
   - Sean trades 2.10 and 3.10 to Bob for 2018 5.08 and 2019 2nd round
+  - Josh trades Ty Montgomery & Sterling Shepard to Zach for 2018 2.06 & 2018 3.06

 ### 2018 Trades for Draft Picks
   - .